 Finishing Touches

 I applied a coat of satin acrylic varnish to the painted siding of the dollhouse.
-This gives it a nice sheen and prevents fingerprints.
+This gives it a nice sheen and helps prevent fingerprints.
+I recommend adding this after the dollhouse is fully assembled and finished, as varnish acts as a sealer and can prevent glue from adhering properly if used during assembly.

 Mishaps